 Keep in mind, though, that some states may not include nutrition in the physical therapy scope of practice, so it’s vital that you check your state practice act before offering any nutrition services in your clinic.

 Telehealth therapy—or “telerehab”—is another frequently discussed topic in the PT realm.
-We’ve covered telehealth quite a bit on the WebPT Blog (here and here, for example), but to provide a quick summary of the telehealth situation in rehab therapy, many payers have been slow to include physical therapists on their list of approved telehealth service providers—despite patient demand.
+We’ve covered telehealth quite a bit on the WebPT Blog (with blogs on telehealth billing and PTs using telehealth in their practice, for example), but to provide a quick summary of the telehealth situation in rehab therapy, many payers have been slow to include physical therapists on their list of approved telehealth service providers—despite patient demand.

 Tele rehab increases patient access to quality care.